Internships, Study Abroad, Honors Thesis, and FAQs

 Internships

 The Environmental Science and Management major requires 3 units of internship.
 Each unit of internship is equal to 30 hours of work.
 There are two main criteria we look for in an internship for it to qualify for the major requirement - that the internship be science-based and related to the environment.
 You can find more information on internships, including resources for finding internships and where our students have interned before on our internship FAQ page.
 We have also set up a google doc that lists opportunities for on-campus environmental internships, and see the California Intern Network website for a resource for off-campus internships.
+Please note that not all jobs listed on the California Intern Network will work for the major, but many of them will.
 Another option is to reach out to a professor if there is a professor doing research that you are interested in.
 For more information on research by faculty members in our departments, please see our ESP & LAWR faculty research spreadsheet, which includes the type of research undergraduates in their groups might do.

 The steps to registering for internship credits are: